History of Roger's Community Garden

 As of 2018, RCG joined with Dr. Keith Pezzoli of the Bioregional Center for Sustainable Research, Planning, and Design.
 In August, RCG members met with Executive Vice Chancellor Simmons, and with Environmental Health and Safety, UCSD Facilities Management, and others to help institutionalize and cement Roger's as a core feature of the campus.

-Furthermore, RUF has placed an emphasis on student research projects, particularly in the areas of anaerobic digestion, aquaponics, and zero-waste food production.
-As a result of this we have also now changed our named to 'Roger's Urban Farmlab' to boost the student projects and connect these dedicated students and groups with the project funding they need through various, third-party grants.
+Furthermore, RCG has placed an emphasis on student research projects, particularly in the areas of anaerobic digestion, aquaponics, and zero-waste food production.
+As a result of this we changed our named to 'Roger's Urban Farmlab' to boost the student projects and connect these dedicated students and groups with the project funding they need through various, third-party grants.

 Landscaping and Botanical Garden